Twin City tractors

 Twin City tractors were built by the Minneapolis Steel & Machinery Company until 1929 when it merged with the Moline Implement Company of Illinois and the Minneapolis Threshing Machine Company of Hopkins, Minnesota.

+In 1918, Twin City produced its first truck in the 3,5-ton class.
+The truck's engine came from Buda.
+A two-ton truck followed.
+The 3.5-tonner had the model designation AW, the 2-tonner BW.
+In 1923, a few buses were also made.
+The bus for 25 passengers had the model designation DW.

 Twin City tractors were dark gray in color, and had a logo much like the "TC" that the Minnesota Twins baseball club uses.
 The following is a list of all the models of Twin City tractors made by the Minneapolis Steel & Machinery Company and the specifications for each model according to the Nebraska test reports.